The Brodsky Prize

 Entry requirements

-1. Each student will respond to questions in an essay format (up to 1,000 words each):
+Each student will respond to three questions in an essay format.
+The questions will be available when applications open.

 A panel of judges will consider students’ journalistic initiative and enterprise, contrarian nature and out-of- the-box thinking, as well as other spelling and grammar, an attention-getting lead, fairness and accuracy, and whether the entry clearly explains the issue it covers.